J-Montgomery/SimpleCRC/README.md

 2. `make check` or `ctest` to run tests

+# Verification

+Verification of SimpleCRC is ongoing.
+The current strategy is to take a multi-layered approach to verification and use established tools to validate individual properties of the library and provide assurance that the implementation as a whole is robust.

+## Unit Testing

+All unit tests are located in `test/` and fall into the following basic types:
+   - db tests
+     - These evaluate all CRCs present in a database.
+The only currently supported database is the [reveng catalog](https://reveng.sourceforge.io/crc-catalogue/).
+   - Basic tests
+     - These check the basic functionality of the library for debugging purposes.
+   - Exhaustive tests
+     - These test selected algorithms against reference implementations on their complete input space.

 ## Fuzzer Testing

 SimpleCRC supports fuzzing with libFuzzer by setting the ENABLE_FUZZING flag